 There can be several reasons why are my headphones staticy.
 Here are some possible causes:

 - Loose or damaged connections: Check the cable connecting your headphones to your device.
 If the cable is loose or damaged, it could cause static.
 Try plugging in the cable firmly, or replacing it if it’s damaged.

-- Interference from other devices: Sometimes, other electronic devices can cause interference with your headphones.
-This could be from a nearby cell phone, Wi-Fi router, or even a microwave.
+- Interference from other devices: Your headphones may be affected by other electrical equipment.
+A nearby microwave, cell phone, or Wi-Fi router may cause this.
 Try moving away from other devices to see if the static improves.

-- Poor quality headphones: Low-quality headphones can sometimes produce static, especially if they’re not shielded well or if the drivers are damaged.
+- Poor quality headphones: If the drivers are broken or the headphones are poorly protected, they may emit static.
 Consider upgrading to a higher-quality pair of headphones.

-- Environmental factors: Sometimes, environmental factors such as humidity or temperature changes can affect the performance of your headphones and cause static.
+- Environmental factors: Your headphones may experience static due to environmental factors like humidity or temperature.
 Try moving to a different room or location to see if the static improves.